-I made the switch from Blogger to self-hosted WordPress with Bluehost on February 22, 2015, and to be honest, I had no clue what to expect from WordPress in terms of helping my blog grow.
+I made the switch from Blogger to self-hosted WordPress on February 22, 2015, and to be honest, I had no clue what to expect from WordPress in terms of helping my blog grow.
 I knew it was a more SEO friendly platform, and I purchased the Genesis Framework to boost that even more, so I figured my views would increase at least a bit.
 But then, after a month of using my new self-hosted blog, my views had doubled.
 And now, less than a month later, they’ve tripled.
 And I haven’t noticed any evidence of that trend stopping.

 “Views” may not be the right term to use here.
 I’m actually referring to “sessions”, which is the term Google Analytics defines as